wendahere/JAWS/path/to/Sean.md

 iii) After that, type in the command ```esptool.py --port /dev/ttyUSB0 erase_flash``` if you are a mac user and ```esptool.py --port COM(port number) erase_flash``` if you are a windows user. if you do not know how to find a port number click [here](https://www.youtube.com/watch?v=VGW2dCGNBD0).

-iv) After that, go to this [page](http://micropython.org/download#esp32) download the file stated there.
-This will be the firmware that your ESP32 can use micropython. **Make sure you remeber where you save the file your going to path it later**
+iv) After that, go to this [page](http://micropython.org/download#esp32) download the s will be the firmware that your ESP32 can use micropython. **Make sure you remeber where you save the file your going to path it later**
 v) After that is done, type in ```esptool.py --chip esp32 --port /dev/ttyUSB0 write_flash -z 0x1000 (firmware file name)``` if you are a mac user and ```esptool.py --chip esp32 --port COM(port number) write_flash -z 0x1000 (firmware file name, need to path it)``` . vi)After that it will download the programe and now you have micropython on your ESP32!!!